luckylinux/podman/docs/tutorials/podman_pasta_ipv6_with_snid_ipv4.md

 ```

 # Caddy Proxy Configuration
+## Using Default Caddy Configuration
-For Simple Configurations of Applications and automatically generating a SSL Certificate using Letsencrypt with the HTTP(S) Challenge, one can just define `command` within the `compose.yml` File to something like:
+For Simple Configurations of Applications and automatically generating a SSL Certificate using Letsencrypt with the HTTP Challenge, one can just define `command` within the `compose.yml` File to something like:
 ```
 command: reverse-proxy --from ${HOSTNAME} --to 'http//[::1]:8080'
 ```

+And there is NO NEED for a separate `Caddyfile`.

+## Using Customized Caddy Configuration
 For semi-automated Setups, one can use the `lucaslorentz/caddy-docker-proxy` Docker Image, which allows to set Caddy Options directly within the `compose.yml` File.

-I am NOT used to this Syntax, so I am just using the Caddyfile, at least for now.
+I am using the Caddyfile, at least for now, where I can have better control of the Caddy Directives.

 This is also due to the Fact that I am self-managing the Letsencrypt Certificates using `certbot` and distributing them across my Infrastructure.

 Your mileage may vary :).